DiseaseTranscriptomicsLab/diseasetranscriptomicslab.github.io/README.md

 ---

+## Branch workflow

+> 🔒 **`main` is protected and deploys automatically to the live website.
+Never push directly to it.**

+All changes should go through a pull request:
+1. **Before starting**, make sure your branch is up to date — pull the latest changes from `main` first so you're not working on outdated code.
+2. Create a new branch (e.g. `add-new-member`) or work in the `dev` branch.
+3. Make your changes and commit them.
+4. Open a pull request into `main` on GitHub.
+5. Someone reviews and merges — the site updates within ~60 seconds.

+---

 ## How it works

 `index.html` is a shell.
 On page load, `js/main.js` fetches each `sections/*.html` file and injects it into the right placeholder — so every section is independently editable without touching `index.html`.